 - “Humanitarian Aid, Network Centrality, and Spillovers: A Field Experiment in Leveraging Networks to Increase Positive Spillovers.”
 (Research Design.)
 With Maria Micaela Sviatschi.

-- “Estimating Individual-level Effects in Network Experiments with Spillover.”
+- “Group Structure and Deliberation in Crisis Responses.”
 With Peter Aronow and Forrest Crawford.